South Park: Phone Destroyer: Some Money Spent

 Cartman concludes that the money spent is what the New Kid thought it was worth.
 The kids mull over what they could buy with the money the player spent.
 Stan then says that they should've charged the players to play the game first like in the old days.

 A Lot of Money Spent

 The kids are so happy that the player spent a lot on in-app purchases and Kyle says the player should see someone about mobile game addiction.

-Release
+Release and reception

 South Park: Phone Destroyer was announced at E3 2017, and released worldwide on November 9, 2017.
-The game received a mixed response from critics, according to review aggregator Metacritic.
 On June 9, 2022, it was revealed on the official South Park Phone Destroyer Facebook page that the game will get its final card release (Legendary rank Dr. Mephesto) and one set of balance changes before an end to all new content.
 While this is clearly the beginning of the end of the game, the game will continue working with no set end date announced.

+The game received a mixed response from critics, according to review aggregator Metacritic.
+Various outlets deemed the game's freemium status and microtransaction-based mechanics ironic, referencing a 2014 South Park episode "Freemium Isn't Free" that criticized the practice.